dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR41.md

+# 2019116AutoCAD-Platform-CustomizationR41

+## 记忆时间

+## 目录

+0401 —— Bonus Chapter 3: Development Resources

-# 0401.
+## 0401.
 Bonus Chapter 3: Development Resources

 This book helps you build a solid foundation in customizing and programming the Autodesk® AutoCAD ® program, but it can't teach you everything.
 A wide range of resources are available to help you continue learning and expand your skills further.
 This appendix connects you with online and training resources, peer-to-peer forums, and additional files available for this book from the companion website.

-## 1.1 Online Resources
+### 1.1 Online Resources

 Although the Internet existed when I first started customizing and programming AutoCAD back in 1996, there weren't nearly as many resources available as there are today.
 You can now access a wide range of resources to learn about customization and programming features supported by AutoCAD.
 Along with the learning resources on the Internet, you can also access peer-to-peer sites; ask a question and get a response to your question.

-### 1.1.1 Locating AutoCAD Customization and Programming Resources
+#### 1.1.1 Locating AutoCAD Customization and Programming Resources

 Very little was known about the Internet more than two decades ago, but the same can't be said today.
 The Internet has affected our everyday lives and the way we consume and deliver content, such as cute kitty videos, articles dedicated to making daily life easier, and AutoCAD-related resources.
 AutoCAD-related resources range from the Autodesk website to private blogs.
 Another great resource on the Internet is peer-to-peer forums, which I'll discuss in the next section.